rust-lang/rfcs/text/0000-crate-quarantine.md

 `cargo publish` will also be modified to report when an uploaded crate version has been placed into quarantine.

-Once a crate version has been quarantined, then a member of the crates.io team will review the quarantined crate within 1 week[^sla].
+Once a crate version has been quarantined, then a member of the crates.io team will review the quarantined crate, ideally within 1 week[^sla].
 Once reviewed, the crate may be either approved and published to the index, or rejected and deleted.
 Either way, the crate owner(s) will be notified by e-mail, assuming crates.io has a verified e-mail available for their account.

 Should the crate owner(s) disagree with the quarantine action, they may appeal to the moderation team.